 (You’d be surprised how far that gets you in the freelance world.)

 Another Upwork proposal writing tip?
 Keep it friendly and casual.
 After all, your client is a person, not a brand, logo, or company.
-(But we’ll talk more about that next week.)
+(But we’ll talk more about communicating with Upwork clients in another post.)

 When writing your Upwork proposal, remember the golden rule: keep it simple.
 I wish someone had told me this when I started out on Upwork — I could’ve saved so much time and effort!